Whiz: A Fast and Flexible Data Analytics System: Execution Service

-Next, we assign a task for each subset of \granules{} which can be processed, and allocate resources \emph{altruistically} to the tasks using heuristic \circled{h9}.
-Given available resources across machines, $\myvec{A}$, we first compute the minimum resource available to process unit data ($F$; line (f)).
-Then, for each task, we assign $F \times |\myvec{G}[i]|$ resources (line (f)), i.e., the resource allocated is $F$ times the total data in the subset of \granules{} allocated to the task.
+Given machines with resources $\myvec{A}$, we assign a task for each subset of \granules{} which can be processed, and allocate task resources \emph{altruistically} using \circled{h9}.
+That is, we first compute the minimum resource available to process unit data ($F$; line (f)).
+Then, for each task, the resource allocated (line (g)) is $F$ times the total data in the subset of \granules{} allocated to the task ($|\myvec{C}[i]|$).

-Allocating resources proportional to input size coupled with roughly equal group sizes, ensures that tasks have roughly equal finish times.
-Furthermore, by allocating resources corresponding to the minimum available, our approach realizes {\em altruism}: if a job gets more resources than what is available for the most constrained group, then it does not help the job's completion time (because completion time depends on how fast the most constrained group is processed).
-Altruistically ``giving back'' such resources helps speed up other jobs or other stages in the same job~\cite{carbyne}.
+Allocating resources proportional to input size coupled with roughly equal subset sizes, ensures that tasks have roughly equal finish times in processing their subsets of \granules{}.
+Furthermore, by allocating resources corresponding to the minimum available, our approach realizes {\em altruism}: if a job gets more resources than what is available for the most constrained subset, then it does not help the job's completion time (because completion time depends on how fast the most constrained subset is processed).
+Altruistically ``giving back'' such resources helps speed up other jobs or other stages in the same job.

-The above steps repeat when new \granules{} are ready, or existing ones can't be scheduled.
-Like~\cite{delay-scheduling}, we attempt several tries to execute a group, before regrouping conflicting groups.
-Finally, if some \granules{} cannot be executed under any grouping, we mark them as troublesome and process them on any machine (line (c)).
+The above 3 steps repeat whenever new \granules{} are ready, or existing ones can't be scheduled.
+Similar to delay scheduling~\cite{delay-scheduling}, we attempt several tries to execute a group which couldn't be scheduled on its preferred machine due to resource unavailability, before marking \granules{} {\em conflicting}.
+These are re-grouped in the next iteration (line (b.v)).
+Finally, \granules{} that cannot be executed under any grouping are marked troublesome (line (b.vi)) and processed on any machine (line (d.ii)).